-This would imply that all organizations are aware of the benefits of integrating project management into the company culture and leveling up their PMM.
+This would imply that all organizations are aware of the benefits of integrating project management into the company culture and raising their PMM.

 But statistics suggest that the more likely cause of PMM level stagnation is a lack of understanding.

-Namely, only 58% of organizations that took part in PMI’s survey claimed to fully understand the value of project management.
+Namely, the 2018 Pulse of the Profession report shows that only 58% of organizations that participated in the survey claimed to have fully understood the value of project management.

-This doesn’t change the fact that the average rate of project failure in companies that undervalue project management is a staggering 50%.
+Meanwhile, the average rate of project failure in companies that undervalue project management was shown to be a staggering 50%.

 There are different types of maturity

-It should be noted that maturity scaling isn’t exclusive to just project maturity in PM.
-In one of PMI’s surveys, respondents were asked to evaluate their organization’s program management and portfolio management maturity.
+It should be noted that maturity scaling isn’t exclusive to just project maturity.
+In the previously mentioned 2018 PMI survey, respondents were asked to evaluate their organization’s program management and portfolio management maturity as well.

-However, less emphasis seems to be placed on them, as evidenced by the number of respondents in PMI’s yearly survey who ranked these maturity levels in their organization highly:
+However, less emphasis seems to have been placed on them, as evidenced by the number of respondents who ranked these maturity levels in their organization highly: